ruester/voronoi/README.md

-voronoi
+Voronoi
 =======

-visualisation of a voronoi diagram written in Java using Swing components
+Visualisation of a voronoi diagram written in Java using Swing components.